opencog/cogserver/opencog/cogserver/server/README.md

 modules.
 These can be loaded at run-time, with the `loadmodule` CogServer shell command.

-Modules can be automatically loaded on server startup by sppecifying them in a `cogserver.conf` file, and adding the module name to the list therein.
+Modules can be automatically loaded on server startup by specifying them in a `cogserver.conf` file, and adding the module name to the list therein.
 By default, the `/etc/cogserver.conf` file is used;
 or you can start to cogserver with `cogserver -c myconfig.conf`.